bovem/bovem.github.io/content/posts/homelab/building-your-own-homelab/index.md

 * Current prices of many products are significantly higher than their MSRPs, even double in some cases.
 * The upfront cost is higher compared to other options.

-# Challenges of Self-Hosting
-* Deploying and managing a homelab could be difficult for people who aren't technically sound.
-But with patience and research, it could be done.
-* Managing some of the services like email server is tough, especially when they integrate with other services.
-* You have to manage and debug issues on your services.
-You'll learn a lot, which might help you in your professional career.
-* You have to provide technical support to everyone else using your service.
-* You might lose out on some features or their quality provided by proprietary services like AI face recognition provided with Google Photos.
-* You are responsible for the security of your data.
-Make sure that all of the services, OS, and hypervisors are up to date.
-* For some of the applications, you might not have full autonomy to switch to self-hosted alternatives.
-For example, if your friends and family use WhatsApp then you can’t simply switch to a self-hosted alternative and expect others to do the same.

 # My PC Build Specification
 | Component   | Product                                                                                                                                                                                                                                                                     | Price (₹) |Price ($) |
 |-------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------|-------|